8. Content Handling

 Attribute | Type | Description |

-name | string | The name of the document. |
+name | string | Optional.
+The name of the document. |

-created | long | The unix timestamp in millis when this document was created. |
+created | long | Optional.
+The unix timestamp in millis when this document was created. |

-lastUpdated | long | The unix timetsmap in millis when this document was last modified. |
+lastUpdated | long | Optional.
+The unix timetsmap in millis when this document was last modified. |

-mimeType | string | The mime type of this document.
-If null , it is assumed to be text/plain by default.
-See here for a list of official mime types: https://www.iana.org/assignments/media-types/media-types.xhtml |
+contentType | string | Optional.
+The content type of the file.
+If null or attribute doesn't exist, it is assumed to be text/plain by default.
+See here for a list of official content types: https://www.iana.org/assignments/media-types/media-types.xhtml |

-size | long | The size of the document in bytes or -1 in case the size cannot be determined. |
+contentLength | long | Optional.
+The length of the file in bytes or -1 or null in case the length cannot be determined. |

-data | object | The data of the document.
-Which format the data has depends on its mime type.
-For example, if mime type is application/json , then the data object returns a JSON document. |
+content | object | Required.
+The content (data) of the file.
+Which format the data has depends on its content type and encoding.
+For example, if contentType is application/json , then the data object returns a JSON document which can be encoded as string, node or base64 for example. |

 Here is an example to load a file from the drive service into the body scope and then access its attributes of the content object from there: